tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/概览_intl_en.md

-The LVB Console provides configurations for you to quickly implement basic features such as LVB domain name management, LVB stream management, transcoding and recording.
+The LVB console provides configurations for you to quickly implement basic features such as LVB domain name management, LVB stream management, transcoding and recording.
 In addition, it enables you to perform various operations such as web push, acceleration configuration, resource monitoring and log management.

 ## Prerequisites

 - You have activated the LVB service.
-- You have logged in to the [LVB Console](https://console.cloud.tencent.com/live/livestat).
+- You have logged in to the [LVB console](https://console.cloud.tencent.com/live/livestat).

 ## Overview

 Click **Overview** on the left sidebar, and you can view the relevant data such as yesterday's traffic fees, real-time data of live streaming, number of concurrent connections, and the trends in billable bandwidth and traffic in the last few days, switch the billing mode, or change the time granularity.
-You can click **User Access Guide** in the top-right corner to view the directions for getting started with LVB.
+You can click **Beginner's Guide** in the top-right corner to view the directions for getting started with LVB.
 ![](https://main.qcloudimg.com/raw/e898cd3b3df8bc651d5c3a0d21cef738.png)

 ### Billing overview